binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 G>
 Now clear all the highlighted fields apart from the `password` value.
 Now we go to the Payloads tab.
 Keep the Payload set to 1 and Payload type set to [Simple list](https://portswigger.net/burp/help/intruder_payloads_types.html).
 G>
 G> Now I just added `y35w3c4n!$%`, `y35w3c4n!$&`, `y35w3c4n!$*` and `y35w3c4n!$@`.
 The last being the correct password.
 It can pay to have a valid account to test with, especially with `HTTP`.
 You don't need FoxyProxy on anymore either.
-Go into the Intruder menu up the top -> Start attack.
+G> Go into the Intruder menu up the top -> Start attack.
 You will now get a pop up window with the results of the passwords you added.
-Now with the Response tab and Raw tab selected, start at the top of the requests and just arrow down through them, inspecting the differences as you go.
-You should see that the last one, that's the `admin` password has one changed value from the other responses.
+G> Now with the Response tab and Raw tab selected, start at the top of the requests and just arrow down through them, inspecting the differences as you go.
+You should see that the last one, that's the `y35w3c4n!$@` password has one changed value from the other responses.
 It will have a `Location` header with value of `index.php` rather than `login.php` that all the failed responses contain.

+{icon=bomb}
-That is our difference that we use to feed to our brute forcing tool so that it knows when we have a successful login, even though in theory the login process isn't yet complete as we have not issued the follow up `GET` request, but it does not matter, as we know we would not have been given a `index.php` if we were not authorised.
+G> That is our difference that we use to feed to our brute forcing tool so that it knows when we have a successful login, even though in theory the login process isn't yet complete as we have not issued the follow up `GET` request, but it does not matter, as we know we would not have been given a `index.php` if we were not authorised.
 G>
 G> Now every web application will do something a bit different.
 You just need to look for the difference in response from a bad password to a good one and use that to feed to your brute forcing tool.
 G>